On the Optimality of Coded Distributed Computing for Ring Networks: Concluding Remark and Future Directions

 This paper investigates the tradeoff between NCL, computation load, and broadcast distance of the coded distributed systems over the ring network.
 For all-gather computing, we exactly characterized an information-theoretic tradeoff between NCL, computation load, and broadcast distance.
 For all-to-all computing, we proposed a coded transmission scheme that utilizes a simple network coding method for efficient broadcasting.
 We further prove that the proposed scheme is asymptotically optimal under cyclic data placement through information-theoretic converse arguments.
 We found that the coded transmission gain depends on the connectivity among nodes instead of redundant computation load in the network topology of the ring.
 Notably, the optimal tradeoff between NCL, computation load, and broadcast distance under arbitrary file placement remains an open problem for future work.
+Besides, extensions to other network topologies as follows, such as 2-D torus networks, satellite networks, are also worth investigating. {